Members of the People Committee: Mikko Kuitunen (Chair), Mammu Kaario and Anne Leskelä.

 - recommending an advisor to the company’s board of directors as necessary and submitting a proposal regarding the remuneration paid to the said advisor.

-In addition to the aforementioned duties, the remuneration committee may also have other duties that serve a purpose in the conduct of the remuneration committee’s duties.
+In addition to the aforementioned duties, the people committee may also have other duties that serve a purpose in the conduct of the people committee’s duties.

 The board of directors is responsible for ensuring that the duties assigned thereby to the committee are carried out.
 The committee has no independent power to make decisions.
 The board of directors makes all decisions under its purview as a collective.